piotr-wiszowaty/atari_xlxe_sd_cartridge/README.md

 * SWD connector for programming/debugging the microcontroller
 * JTAG connector for programming the CPLD
 * UART connector (5V) for communication PC-microcontroller; may also be used for microcontroller flash programming
-* debug connector with two pins connected to the CPLD, and two pins connected to both CPLD and microcontroller
+* debug connector with two pins connected to the CPLD, and two pins connected to both the CPLD and the microcontroller
-* SPI header (for debugging communication between microcontroller and SD card)
+* SPI header (for debugging communication between the microcontroller and the SD card)

 LED indicators: